 There are three major credit bureaus that track your credit history — Equifax, TransUnion, and Experian.
 Each has a slightly different methodology but will provide similar scores that can give you a sense of your credit health.
-Better yet, ajust track your FICO score.
-It combines all three major bureaus and most lenders only reference that score when they assess your financial history.
+Better yet, just track your FICO score.
+It combines all three major bureaus, and most lenders only reference that score when they assess your financial history.

 A FICO score ranges lowest to highest from 300-850.
 The average score in 2017 was 695 — the highest average since FICO began tracking scores a dozen years ago.
-"The relative strength of the economy, with low unemployment and rising home prices are helping those consumers who were struggling during the great recession to recover financially," said FICO's vice president Ethan Dornhelm.
+"The relative strength of the economy, with low unemployment and rising home prices are helping those consumers who were struggling during the great recession to recover financially," said FICO Vice President Ethan Dornhelm.

 The first step to building credit is understanding the breakdown of FICO's standardized criteria that shape your score.